Freeman Academy Open House Set

-FREEMAN — Freeman Academy will be holding an open house on Friday, Feb.
+FREEMAN — Freeman Academy will be holding open houses on Friday, Feb.
 26, and Friday, March 19, from 2-4 p.m.

 Families interested in fall admission can visit campus during the open houses.
 Drop in for grade-specific questions or schedule a personal tour and meet teachers.
 Kindergarten screening with teacher Lynelle Hofer is April 8.